35: Finite Responsibility and Infinite Hope with Joel Reynolds

 Caring for other people can be difficult.
 Whether it’s your own children, your parent, or a friend, care work is emotionally complicated and can be physically messy and uncomfortable.
 Today’s guest, the philosopher Joel Reynolds, argues that the entanglements and complexities of care work are ethically significant.
 This insight came to him through his own work as a caregiver to his grandfather.
 His scholarship combines care ethics with response ethics through the lens of caregiving, producing "finite responsibility with infinite hope."

 Price, Eleanor and Wisehart, Christiane, "35: Finite Responsibility and Infinite Hope with Joel Reynolds" (2018).
 Examining Ethics Podcast.
-43.
+43, Scholarly and Creative Work from DePauw University.